SEAN: It’s another one of those weeks. Get ready to be buried.

 ASH: I’m mostly here for Toilet-Bound Hanako-kun, which I’m thoroughly enjoying.

-MELINDA: Has anyone kept up with The Case Study of Vanitas?
+MJ: Has anyone kept up with The Case Study of Vanitas?
 I was such a big fan of Pandora Hearts, but the beginning of this series wasn’t as strong as I hoped.
 Has it gotten better?

 SEAN: Yen’s release schedule always seems to exhaust me.
 Are you picking anything up?